 This is the least severe form of the condition.
 In partial trisomy 18 only a section of the additional chromosome 18 is present rather than the entire additional chromosome.
 The severity of the baby’s disabilities will depend on the part of the chromosome present in the cells and the number of cells with the chromosomal defect.
 Partial trisomy 18 can be inherited when a parent carries a rearrangement of genetic material between two chromosomes, called a balanced translocation.

 Screening for Edward’s syndrome occurs between 10 to 14 weeks of pregnancy.
 The combined test checks for Down’s syndrome and Patau’s syndrome as well.
 Those found to be at high risk after the combined test will be advised to undergo a diagnostic test to confirm the presence of Edward's syndrome.
 This is done by checking the baby’s cells for an extra copy of chromosome 18.

 The two ways of obtaining the cell samples include chorionic villus sampling and amniocentesis.
-In chorionic villus sampling cells are collected from the placenta, or the tissue which connects the fetus to the mother.
-In amniocentesis a sample of the amniotic fluid in the womb around the baby is collected.
-This fluid contains the cells that the fetus has shed, and which are studied to obtain a definite diagnosis.
+In the chorionic villus, sampling cells are collected from the placenta or the tissue which connects the fetus to the mother.
+In amniocentesis, a sample of the amniotic fluid in the womb around the baby is collected.
+This fluid contains the cells that the fetus has shed and studied to obtain a definite diagnosis.